keklikyusuf/DeltaElektronika/README.md

         logger.debug(f'{received_message} has been received from Delta!')
         return received_message
 ```
-> All related functions and their commends implemented for all classes
+> All related functions and their commends implemented for all classes.

 ```python
 class GeneralInstructions(Communication):